South Inch: History

-In 1651, Oliver Cromwell came to Perth following his victory in the Battle of Dunbar and established a fortified citadel in the northeast corner of the inch, using stone from the Our Lady's Chapel he demolished, one of five occupation forts built to control Scotland.
+In 1651, Oliver Cromwell came to Perth following his victory in the Battle of Dunbar and established a fortified citadel in the northeast corner of the inch, using stone from the Our Lady's Chapel he demolished and from headstones taken from Greyfriars Burial Ground.
+It was one of five occupation forts built to control Scotland.

 The inch was formerly used as a bleachfield, as well as for cattle grazing and horse racing, which was first recorded there in 1613.
 Cattle markets appeared at the inch from 1785.

 The Priory of St Leonard, founded in the 13th century, once overlooked the southern end of the Inch from the western side, in the area where St Leonard's Bridge crosses the railway tracks today.
 It was suppressed in 1429 and its lands and rents were annexed by the Carthusian monastery that had been founded.
 There was a church dedicated to St Leonard at Perth as early as 1163.
+Priory Place, beginning at Craigie Cross, recalls the building.

 In 1815, Muir & Martin established the South Inch Brewery.

 From 1928 to the 1970s, a pavilion stood at the northeastern corner of the inch, at the junction of Marshall Place and the Edinburgh Road, replacing a temporary one that stood beside the later location of the bowling greens.